 debt buyers, can look to our legal team for the guidance they need.
 Our

-litigation record in FDCPA actions is stellar, having won thousands of dollars for Connecticut
+litigation record in FDCPA actions is strong, having won tens of thousands of dollars for

 At The Woods Law Firm,

 LLC, our goal is to ensure that the rights of our clients are fully protected

 and that they receive fair treatment, as defined under the FDCPA.